MufeedaUC/Woocommerce_pyTest/README.md

 # Woocommerce_pyTest

-##Please get the python file from master branch and run it on your machine.
+Please get the python file from master branch and run it on your machine.
 There are two files WooCommerceTestScript1.py , WoocommercetestScript2.py  .Please run it seperately, each file contain following tests.
+Python version 3.11.3

 WoocommerceTestScript1
 -----------------------